-At its most basic, the Florida Statutes are the permanent laws of the State of Florida as enacted by the state legislature.
+At their most basic, the Florida Statutes are the permanent laws of the State of Florida as enacted by the state legislature.
 In Florida, the statutes are broken down into 48 categories, called Titles, that cover every process for which the State has a responsibility to carry out.

 Education is the last of the 48 Titles in the Florida Statutes.
 The positioning of education laws at the end of the statutes, however, is not intended to diminish its importance; in 2001, education was Title XVI (16), Chapters 228-246.
 In 2002, the education code was rewritten by the Florida Legislature as part of an effort to define a seamless K-20 educational system.
 It was renamed the K-20 Education Code and moved to Title XLVIII, Chapters 1000-1013.

 In some cases, the Florida Statutes define specifically what schools and colleges can and cannot do.
 However, in many instances, these laws provide only a framework for a much more detailed application of law, which is found in the Florida Administrative Code.
 The Florida Statutes may grant the Department of Education, school districts, colleges, and universities the authority to do something, while the Florida Administrative Code provides more extensive rules and regulations on how the law is to be administered.

 The table of contents of the entire Florida Statutes, listing each of the 48 Titles.

 The contents of the entire K-20 Education Code, including each chapter and part within.